griga23/shoe-store/lab2.md

 FROM shoe_customers
 WHERE id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
+NOTE: Check timestamp when were the customer records generated.

 Find all orders for one customer and display timestamps when events were ingested in the shoe_orders Kafka topic
 ```